Facundolavtech/thullo-server/README.md

-This is the backend of a trello clon,
+This is the backend of my trello clon,

 http://thullo-trelloclon.netlify.app